 The following is my story about the information I’ve pulled together in order to understand how to do this for myself.
 I had a slightly rough experience with a heavy toxicity, which allowed me to figure out how my body does and doesn’t like to detox.
 I don’t suggest anyone try any of this, I’m just sharing my story.

 I link to products I have used or still use to move forward with my healing.
 Some are affiliate links that pay me a small percentage per sale.
-By using these links anyone can help support the time I’ve put into sharing information, otherwise making note of their contents and continuing to use a preferred nutrient sources may or may not simulate the experiences I had.
+By using these links anyone can help support the time I’ve put into sharing information, otherwise making note of their contents and comparing them to ones you preferred may or may not simulate the same experiences I had.

 Digestion is key

 Having proper stomach acid is extremely important for health.
 Without it, I cannot utilize various nutrients from my food.
 Stomach acid is required to digest protein, B12 and a handful of other nutrients.
 It’s also required in order to release bile which is needed for fat digestion.